jsha129/PropertyPy/README.md

 # How to use this

-**For visulisation only, download this repo as zip file and open relevant html files.**
+**For visulisation only, download this repo as zip file (scroll up, click on 'Code' green button and download as zip) and open relevant html files.**

 - 3 bedroom houses in Melbourne (html): calculate_rates_and_visualise_3bd_Houses_Melbourne.html